Grand Tour: History

-The advent of popular guides, such as the book An Account of Some of the Statues, Bas-Reliefs, Drawings, and Pictures in Italy published in 1722 by Jonathan Richardson and his son Jonathan Richardson the Younger, did much to popularise such trips, and following the artists themselves, the elite considered travel to such centres as necessary rites of passage.
-For gentlemen, some works of art were essential to demonstrate the breadth and polish they had received from their tour.
+The typical 18th-century stance was that of the studious observer travelling through foreign lands reporting his findings on human nature for those unfortunates who stayed at home.
+Recounting one's observations to society at large to increase its welfare was considered an obligation.
+The Grand Tour flourished in this mindset.
+In essence, the Grand Tour was neither a scholarly pilgrimage nor a religious one.
+Grand Tourists in the 18th century frequently traveled with entourage, which could include tutors and servants, but still Grand Tourists used guide books.
+Popular guide book for the Grand Tour were prolifically published from the mid 18th century onward, though guide books for major Italian cities had been in circulation since 1660.
+These also frequently included detailed urban maps, increasingly facilitating more independent and self-guided experiences of cities and their ruins.
+Grand Tour guide books were used by young aristocrats, but had the bourgeoisie purpose of helping the reader make an authoritative choice.
+Grand Tour hot spots were Paris and Rome.
+European capital cities were Grand Tour stop overs frequently requiring traveling across the Alps and forcing Grand Tourists to gaze at length at natural sights such as Mount Etna and Mount Vesuvius.
+Climbing mountains, crossing rivers, and purchasing souvenirs were part of the traveling experience.

 The Grand Tour offered a liberal education, and the opportunity to acquire things otherwise unavailable, lending an air of accomplishment and prestige to the traveller.
 Grand Tourists would return with crates full of books, works of art, scientific instruments, and cultural artefacts – from snuff boxes and paperweights to altars, fountains, and statuary – to be displayed in libraries, cabinets, gardens, drawing rooms, and galleries built for that purpose.
 The trappings of the Grand Tour, especially portraits of the traveller painted in continental settings, became the obligatory emblems of worldliness, gravitas and influence.
 Artists who particularly thrived on the Grand Tour market included Carlo Maratti, who was first patronised by John Evelyn as early as 1645, Pompeo Batoni the portraitist, and the vedutisti such as Canaletto, Pannini and Guardi.
 The less well-off could return with an album of Piranesi etchings.

 The "perhaps" in Gibbon's opening remark cast an ironic shadow over his resounding statement.
 Critics of the Grand Tour derided its lack of adventure.
 "The tour of Europe is a paltry thing", said one 18th century critic, "a tame, uniform, unvaried prospect".
 The Grand Tour was said to reinforce the old preconceptions and prejudices about national characteristics, as Jean Gailhard's Compleat Gentleman (1678) observes: "French courteous.
 Spanish lordly.
 Italian amorous.
 German clownish."
 The deep suspicion with which Tour was viewed at home in England, where it was feared that the very experiences that completed the British gentleman might well undo him, were epitomised in the sarcastic nativist view of the ostentatiously "well-travelled" maccaroni of the 1760s and 1770s.